Tee Ritson: St Helens

-In November 2022, Super League side, St Helens, signed Ritson on a one-year loan deal.
+In November 2022, Super League side, St Helens, signed Ritson on a one-year loan deal, marking Ritson's move to professional rugby.

 Ritson's debut for St Helens was in the warm-up match for the 2023 World Club Challenge against St. George Illawarra Dragons where he also scored his first try for St Helens in a 30–12 victory.

 His Super League debut came in St Helens 2023 opening fixture against Castleford Tigers where he scored his first Super League try in St Helens 24–6 win.

 On 18 October 2023 it was reported that he had made his initial loan deal switch to St Helens permanent signing a two-year deal.

-Barrow Raiders (loan)
+Barrow Raiders (return)

-On 28 February 2025 he signed for Barrow in the RFL Championship on a short-term two-week loan.
-On 4 September 2025, it was announced that Ritson had signed a two-year deal to return to Barrow on a permanent basis starting in 2026.
+On 28 February 2025 he returned to Barrow in the RFL Championship on a short-term two-week loan.

+On 4 September 2025, after failing to make it at the professional level with St Helens, Ritson signed a two-year deal to return to the semi-professional game on a permanent basis with Barrow, starting in 2026.